-Important: When Sentry is enabled, a user with no privileges on a database will not be allowed to connect to HiveServer2.
+- When Sentry is enabled, you must use Beeline to execute Hive queries.
+Hive CLI is not supported with Sentry. - When Sentry is enabled, a user with no privileges on a database will not be allowed to connect to HiveServer2.
 This is because the use <database> command is now executed as part of the connection to HiveServer2, which is why the connection fails.
 See HIVE-4256.

-For more information, see Appendix: Authorization Privilege Model for Hive and Impala on page 209.
+For more information, see Appendix: Authorization Privilege Model for Hive and Impala on page 220.